lucascz37/backend-challenge/README.md

 <!-- Caso tenha alguma dúvida, nós estamos disponíveis no email *contato.steamgroups@gmail.com*
 Bom desafio! -->

-> ⚠️ **Remember, your repository must be public, otherwise we won't be able to avaluate your answer**
+> ⚠️ **Remember, your repository must be public, otherwise we won't be able to evaluate your answer**

 ---